Rift2100/AutoComplaintCategorisation_TS/README.md

-# AP Complaint Management System
+# Complaint Management System

-This project is a multi-modal complaint management system designed for citizens to submit grievances at the Mandal level in Andhra Pradesh.
+This project is a multi-modal complaint management system designed for citizens to submit grievances.
 It leverages various AI and Large Language Model (LLM) technologies to streamline the complaint submission process through voice, text, and document uploads.

 The system automatically transcribes audio, performs OCR on documents, extracts key information (name, phone, address, etc.), categorizes the complaint, and assigns it to the appropriate department.

 ## Key Features

 *   **Multi-Modal Input**:
     *   **Voice Complaints**: Record audio directly, upload a WAV file, or type/paste text.
-Supports English, Hindi, and Telugu.
+Supported Language right now: English, Hindi, and Telugu.
     *   **Document Complaints**: Upload images (JPG, PNG) of handwritten or printed letters.
 *   **AI-Powered Automation**:
     *   **Speech-to-Text**: Utilizes SarvamAI and Groq for accurate, multi-lingual voice transcription.